rogermparent/Tubes/README.md

 **The self-hosted website solution (Eventually, hopefully)**

 Heya!
-This is a passion project created in hopes to solve the issues facing free speech on the internet.
+This is a passion project created in hopes to combat the issue of over-centralization and deplatforming on the internet.

 ## Basics